Discounts and exemptions

 - A wheelchair used indoors.

-If you think you may be entitled, please complete a disability relief application form and return it our office.
+If you think you may be entitled, please complete a disability relief application form.

 - Properties occupied wholly by full time students or student nurses